AlexanderLill/PokemonGoers-group6/README.md

 **December 2014**

-In late 2014 many of the main contributers became unhappy about how the Node.js open-source project was run.
+In late 2014 many of the main contributors became unhappy about how the Node.js open-source project was run.
 Releases were infrequent and the included version of the JavaScript engine V8 was outdated.
-That is why Fedor Idutny and other node contributers decided to fork the project.
+That is why Fedor Idutny and other node contributors decided to fork the project.
 The resulting project was called "io.js".
 Contrary to Node.js io.js had much more frequent releases and it shipped with a recent version of V8 that included new JavaScript features.
 Consequently io.js felt a lot fresher than Node.js.

 **14. September 2015**

 The introduction of io.js created a rift inside the Node.js community.
 Both factions weren't happy with the split in the ecosystem and they began talking to each other about how the two projects could merge once more.
-As a result the Node.js Foundation was formed and in September 2015 Node.js version 4.0 shipped that combined both projects.
+As a result, the Node.js Foundation was formed and in September 2015 Node.js version 4.0 shipped that combined both projects.

 **Now**

 Node.js is nowadays a very healthy open-source project.

-- It consitently had 1-2 releases in the past months
+- It consistently had 1-2 releases in the past months
-- The Node.js Foundation has a technical steering committe that makes swift technical decisions
+- The Node.js Foundation has a technical steering committee that makes swift technical decisions
 - npm, the package manager, has become very reliable

 # CommonJS - Node's Module System